igorwojda/kotlin-coding-challenges/README.md

 Each puzzle is located in separate package and it contains 3 main files ([screen](./misc/image/SampleTask.png)):
 - `desc.md` - the task description.
-- `Puzzle.kt` - an empty method/class where puzzle should be solved.
-This file also contains helper methods and a set of [JUnit](https://junit.org/junit4/) tests which verify that task was solved correctly.
+- `desc.kt` - an empty method/class where puzzle should be solved.
+This file also contains set of test and ocasionally helper methods.
+  [JUnit](https://junit.org/junit4/) tests which verify that task was solved correctly.
-- `Solution.kt` - a file containing one or more solutions.
+- `solution.kt` - a file containing one or more solutions.

 Keep in mind that each puzzle will usually have more than one solution.
-Even simple puzzles like [String reversal](src/test/kotlin/com/igorwojda/string/reverse/Reverse.md) can be solved in [10 different ways](https://eddmann.com/posts/ten-ways-to-reverse-a-string-in-javascript/).
+Even simple puzzles like [String reversal](src/test/kotlin/com/igorwojda/string/reverse/desc.md) can be solved in [10 different ways](https://eddmann.com/posts/ten-ways-to-reverse-a-string-in-javascript/).
 Usually, we compare various solutions using
 ([Big O notation](https://medium.com/karuna-sehgal/a-simplified-explanation-of-the-big-o-notation-82523585e835)) to